ArtificialIntelligenceToolkit/conx/README.md

 pip install conx -U
 ```

-You will need to decide whether to use Theano or Tensorflow.
-Pick one:
+You will need to decide whether to use Theano, TensorFlow, or CNTK.
+Pick one.
+See [docs.microsoft.com](https://docs.microsoft.com/en-us/cognitive-toolkit/Setup-CNTK-on-your-machine) for installing CNTK on Windows or Linux.
+All platforms can also install either of the others using pip:

 ```shell
 pip install theano